 If known, name of private system owner/operator.

-The name and contact information of the entity voluntarily reporting a private spill will be accessible to the State and Regional Water Board staff only.
-The name and contact information of the reporting entity will not be accessible to the public.
-Only information regarding the actual spill will be accessible to the public.
+The CIWQS database will make the name and contact information of the entity voluntarily reporting a private spill, accessible to State and Regional Water Board staff only.
+The CIWQS database will only make information regarding the actual spill, accessible to the public.

 5.16.
 Voluntary Notification of Spills from Privately-Owned Laterals and/or Systems to the California Office of Emergency Services